Mashrafe Mortaza: 2018-present

 In Asia Cup 2018, Bangladesh beat Pakistan, Sri Lanka and Afghanistan to reach to the finals of the season.
 They became runners-up of the tournament by narrowly losing to India in the final.

-In December 2018, during Bangladesh's series against the West Indies, Mortaza played in his 200th ODI match.
+In December 2018, during Bangladesh's series against the West Indies, Mashrafe played in his 200th ODI match.
 This includes two matches for the Asia XI team.
 In the same series, he became the first cricketer to play 200 ODIs for Bangladesh.

 In April 2019, he was named as the captain of Bangladesh's squad for the 2019 Cricket World Cup.
-But it was a forgettable World Cup for Mortaza as he only took one wicket bowling 336 balls in the World Cup.
+But it was a forgettable World Cup for Mashrafe as he only took one wicket bowling 336 balls in the World Cup.

-In March 2020, when Zimbabwe toured Bangladesh, prior to the third and final ODI, Mortaza confirmed that he would be stepping down as Bangladesh's ODI captain after the series.
-Bangladesh won the ODI series 3–0, with Mortaza recording his 50th win in an ODI match as captain with victory in the third match.
+In March 2020, when Zimbabwe toured Bangladesh, prior to the third and final ODI, Mashrafe confirmed that he would be stepping down as Bangladesh's ODI captain after the series.
+Bangladesh won the ODI series 3–0, with Mashrafe recording his 50th win in an ODI match as captain with victory in the third match.

 On 4 January 2021, he was dropped for the first time from the ODI squad since making his debut in November 2001, though he has missed a lot of cricket over the years because of injuries.

-On 11 March 2021,he was named amongst 10 leaders from South Asia in Weforum's Young Global Leaders list for leading his team to the finals of three major international tournaments and also playing a significant role in helping people move out of the poverty trap in his hometown of Narail in Bangladesh by launched the Narail Express Foundation, which looks to achieve six goals: offer modern facilities for citizens and a specialized education system, help start an ethical and humane education system, create employment opportunities, increase cultural activities, provide sports training, set up a tourism hub in Chitra river, and transform Narail into an information and communications technology (ICT) and environmentally friendly town.
+On 11 March 2021, he was named amongst 10 leaders from South Asia in Weforum's Young Global Leaders list for leading his team to the finals of three major international tournaments and also playing a significant role in helping people move out of the poverty trap in his hometown of Narail in Bangladesh by launched the Narail Express Foundation, which looks to achieve six goals: offer modern facilities for citizens and a specialized education system, help start an ethical and humane education system, create employment opportunities, increase cultural activities, provide sports training, set up a tourism hub in Chitra river, and transform Narail into an information and communications technology (ICT) and environmentally friendly town.